aliyun/aliyun-emapreduce-datasources/docs/jindofs_sdk_how_to_en.md

 #### 2.1 （optional）Pre-configure Access Key

-You can also pre-configure ak, secret and endpoint of OSS to hadoop-2.8.5/etc/hadoop-core-site.xml to avoid filling in these each time you use it：
+You can also pre-configure ak, secret and endpoint of OSS to hadoop core-site.xml to avoid filling in these each time you use it：
 ```xml
 <configuration>
     <property>